 What should you do if you think you are sick with COVID-19?

-Call your doctor if you’ve been in contact with someone who already has COVID-19 or has traveled to an affected region and with 14 days you develop the following symptoms:
+Get tested if you’ve been in contact with someone who has COVID-19, or if you develop the following symptoms:

 - Fever